ManelCoutinho/CellExplorer/LMUNeuroscope.md

 ![ChannelSpectrogram](https://github.com/ManelCoutinho/CellExplorer/assets/37669762/54cb8292-fe03-47ff-978d-e3bc7630c1e5)

 **Description**:
 Shows a channel spectrogram of the visible ephys traces on their right side in the same order as they are shown.
-The power of the spectrogram is in the logarithmic scale.
+You can choose between logarithmic and linear scale for the power of the spectrogram.

 **Location**:
 Analysis Tab &rarr; Improved Spectrograms Section &rarr; 1st checkbox
 ![ChannelSpectrogramLoc](https://github.com/ManelCoutinho/CellExplorer/assets/37669762/12dc45f4-2b74-44ef-ace9-1c7a558ef079)